prosirer/numbertree/Languages/Asian Languages/Indonesian/README.md

 English.

 If the birth name is written in Jawi, then the tables below will have to be used.
-While most abjad’s are typically transcribed into English due to lack of vowels in the alphabet order, Jawi does include written vowels and so its script can be used natively.
 Short vowels in Jawi have the same value as long vowels.
 If a vowel is written in diacritic form, then it will have the same value when written separately.

 **Vowels**: ا , ع , و , ي